elemental-lf/benji/docs/source/administration.rst

 Metadata Redundancy
 ~~~~~~~~~~~~~~~~~~~

-Benji already exports the version metadata to the *data backend*, too.
+Benji already exports the version metadata to the storage, too.
 You
 can restore this information with ``benji metadata-restore``:

 .. command-output::benji metadata-restore --help

-The metadata-backend-less uses this import from the *data backend* to
+The metadata-backend-less uses this import from the storage to
 populate an in-memory database to enable restores when the metadata
 backend is unavailable, please see section :ref:`metadata_backend_less`.